home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

   type: string
   default: ""
 api_key:
   description: Your HomeGraph API key (for the `google_assistant.request_sync` service).
 This is not required if a service_account is specified.
+This has been deprecated and will be removed in 0.105, you must setup a service_account now.
   required: false
   type: string
 service_account: